Contributing to this standard

 Problems, suggestions and questions in issues

+A high-level overview of the development that we already have sketched out can be seen in the roadmap.
 Please help development by reporting problems, suggesting changes and asking questions.
 To do this, you can create a GitHub issue for this project in the GitHub Issues for the Standard for Public Code.

 You don’t need to change any of our code or documentation to be a contributor!

 If you want to add to the documentation or code of one of our projects you should make a pull request.

 If you never used GitHub, get up to speed with Understanding the GitHub flow or follow one of the great free interactive courses in the GitHub learning lab on working with GitHub and working with MarkDown, the syntax this project’s documentation is in.

 This project is licensed CC-0, which essentially means that the project, along with your contributions is in the public domain in whatever jurisdiction possible, and everyone can do whatever they want with it.

 This project uses the GitFlow branching model and workflow.
 When you’ve forked this repository, please make sure to create a feature branch following the GitFlow model.

 Add your changes in commits with a message that explains them.
 Document choices or decisions you make in the commit message, this will enable everyone to be informed of your choices in the future.